You need every advantage you can get.

 Frequently asked questions on how to start a cleaning business

 According to the most recent analysis by Sageworks, accounting, tax preparation, bookkeeping, and financial planning where the most profitable types of small businesses, returning an average profit margin of 18.4%.
 Real estate leasing, legal services, outpatient clinics, property managers, and appraisers, dental practices, offices of real estate agents and brokers, other health care practitioners, management, scientific and technical consulting services, and warehousing and storage rounded out the top 10 industries.

-We regularly update this guide to keep it current.
-It was most recently updated on June 9, 2020.
+We regularly update this how to start a cleaning business guide to keep it current.
+It was most recently updated on October 4, 2020.

 Design Done Better